“Consistently a crowd favorite.” Wheeling Celtic Festival

 Pittsburgh, Pennsylvania 15217

-More traditional Irish music and culture news in Pittsburgh, Pennsylvania
+More traditional Irish music and culture news in

 Comhaltas Ceoltóirí Éireann Pittsburgh is the Pittsburgh branch of the international organization dedicated to the preservation of traditional Irish music, dance, song, and language since 1951.
 Irish Centre of Pittsburgh is the center for Irish culture and education in Pittsburgh; the Centre also hosts its hall and grounds for receptions, weddings, concerts, and dances.
 Pittsburgh Irish & Classical Theatre produces high-quality, text-driven, affordable productions of classical theatre and the works of classical and contemporary Irish playwrights.
 The Pittsburgh Irish Network is a website devoted to promoting Irish-American culture in Pittsburgh.